Mootisma/BooTao2/README.md

 A sword that mimicks Thorns\
 A minion that mimicks Xiangling\
 A weapon that mimicks Fiammetta\
-A minion that mimicks Skadi the Corrupting Heart
+A minion that mimicks Skadi the Corrupting Heart\
+A minion that mimicks Mostima

 ## Todo
 Surtr\
-Mostima\
 Navia\
 A defensive item, like a shield to absorb dmg